 Hydrosols are also called floral waters, which is very appropriate given their method of extraction.
-A hydrosol is a by-product of the essential oil steam distillation process.
+A hydrosol is a byproduct that is produced during the essential oil steam distillation process.

 To extract essential oils via steam distillation, the plant parts are placed in a container with water and heated under pressure.
-The plant part that is used depends on which essential oil is being extracted.
-Some essential oils such as lavender, rose and jasmine, are extracted from the flowers of the plant.
+The exact plant part that is used depends on the plant itself.
+Some essential oils such as lavender, rose and jasmine are extracted from the flowers of the plant.
 Others, such as cinnamon, rosemary, and eucalyptus, use the leaves or bark.
 Citrus oils such as grapefruit, bergamot, and lemon, are extracted from the rind of the fruit.

 When the plant parts and water are heated under pressure, two things happen.
-Oils get extracted from the plant parts and the water gets converted to steam.
+The oils get extracted from the plant parts and the water gets converted to steam.